0-Sunny-0/Task-Board/README.md

 ## Description

-Simple task board for managing new and pending tasks.
+This is to be a simple task board for managing new and pending tasks but it is incomplete/work in progress.

 ## Links